RetroDECK/ES-DE/USERGUIDE-DEV.md

 ## Game options menu

-This menu is opened from the gamelist views, and can't be accessed from the system view.
+This menu is opened from the gamelist view, and can't be accessed from the system view.
 The menu changes slightly depending on the context, for example if a game file or a folder is selected, or whether the current system is a collection or a normal game platform.

 You open the menu using the **Back** button, and by pressing **B** or selecting the **Apply** button any settings such as letter jumping using the quick selector or sorting changes are applied.
-If you instead press the Back button again, the menu is closed without applying any changes.
+If you instead press the Back button again or select the **Cancel** button, the menu is closed without applying any changes.

 ![alt text](images/current/es-de_game_options_menu.png "ES-DE Game Options Menu") _The game options menu as laid out when opening it from within a custom collection, which adds the menu entry to add or remove games from the collection._